2023-IBM-Accelerate-SW-Track/to_do_list_week8/README.md

     + We want to display these due dates and highlight any overdue items.
 We can do this in `src/component/todos.js`
     + Inside the map function above the return function make a variable called `color` and set it to `"#ffffffff"` or `"white"` (#ffffffff is white's hex color value)
     + Then check if todays date to the due date of the task.
 If the due date is in the past change then set `color` to a different color.
-        1. (You do not have to keep the original card white, however you MUST make overdue cards a differnt color.
+        1. (You do not have to keep the original card white, however you MUST make overdue cards a different color.
 Play around and find colors that you like.)
         2. Note that your due date value is a string.
 You will have to use `new Date(/*due date variable*/)` to compare it to the current date
         3. (Hint: you can get the current date with `new Date()`)
     + Next inside the card that you used to display the tasks set the `background` to `color`.